YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 At 6 to 8 weeks, most transplanted hairs have shed or are shedding.
 The scalp often looks less exciting at this stage, and patients can feel disappointed.
 But disappointment about density is different from seeing a raised surface.
 The first may be part of the ugly duckling phase.
 The second needs closer examination.

-I also compare the raised area with the original surgical plan.
+The raised area also has to be compared with the original surgical plan.
 Dense packing, a very large session, aggressive hairline lowering, or a clinic chasing a dramatic result can all affect how the skin responds.
 The skin has limits, and the plan should respect them.

-If the clinic answers every concern with only wait and massage, I want the scalp examined more carefully.
+If the clinic answers every concern with only wait and massage, the scalp needs to be examined more carefully.
 Waiting is sometimes correct, but it should be based on a diagnosis, not on habit.
 Massage may help certain healing textures later, but it should not replace proper evaluation of infection, scar response, or technical problems.

 How can folliculitis look different from ridging?